 The Netherlands is known for its beautiful Tulip Fields.
 For other amazing flower fields take a tour through my popular Flower Fields Around the World post.

 Holland and The Netherlands are interchangeable.
 Officially, the name of the country is the Kingdom of the Netherlands, while Holland means two providences of Noord-Holland and Zuid-Holland.
 Holland often refers to providences in these two areas, while the Netherlands is used when referring to the country as a whole.

 Here is a list of the hidden gems in the Netherlands that you should definitely visit when you’re here.
 Off the beaten path, you go, and you’re in for incredible discoveries that will make you appreciate more this side of the world.
 Are you ready to discover all the offbeat places in the Netherlands and the best-kept secrets of the Netherlands?

 Come with me to discover the hidden gems in the Netherlands!

 18 Hidden Gems in the Netherlands

 San Francisco has Alcatraz island and the Netherlands has the Pampus.
 Pampus is in the IJmeer near Amsterdam, which has a similar structure as San Francisco’s Alcatraz, which is also set on an island.
 The island is a UNESCO World Heritage site, which was once a part of the Defense Line of Amsterdam.
 In the 19th century, as part of the Defense Line of Amsterdam, the island had two colossal cannons on the ramparts.
-It used to defend the city by flooding.
+It was used to defend the city from flooding.

 Even before the island was built as a part of the Defense Line, the sandbank played a pivotal role in Dutch history as it is where trading ships would anchor.